yeoman/yeoman/cli/lib/generators/readme.md

         }
       }

-Looking at this output, it’s easy to understand how generators work in Rails 3.0 and above.
+Looking at this output, it’s easy to understand how generators work in yeoman.

 Generator relies on hook and other generators, some don't actually generate anything, they just invokes others to do the work.

 This allows us to add/replace/remove any of those invocations.
-For instance, the `controller` generator invokes `handlebars`, `view` and `mocha` generators.
+For instance, the `controller` generator invokes the `view` and `test-framework` hooks.
+These hooks tries to resolve their value from cli options first, then look at the Gruntfile for a generator property with the corresponding hook name, and finally defaults to the hook name if none were found.

 Since each generator has a single responsibility, they are easy to reuse, avoiding code duplication.